-As Apprentify caters to adult learners as well as under 18s, our scope includes children and young people, as well as adults However, The DfE's advice on Sexual violence and sexual harassment between children in schools and colleges (DfE, 2021) has been merged into Keeping children safe in education 2022.
-As part of this merger, the term "child-on-child abuse" rather than "peer-on-peer abuse" is now to be used.
+As Apprentify caters to adult learners as well as under 18s, our scope includes children and young people, as well as adults.
+The term "child-on-child abuse" rather than "peer-on-peer abuse" is now to be used.

 Apprentify aims to create a healthy, safe learning environment based on equality and informed choice, allowing individuals to know their rights and responsibilities, what to do if they are unhappy with something, and what it means to give true consent.
 Staff and learners should feel able to openly discuss issues that could motivate child-on-child abuse.
 Following the findings of Ofsted's review of Sexual Abuse in Schools and colleges, Apprentify have taken steps to highlight the importance of building positive relationships and establishing trust and confidence in staff to ensure open lines of communication.